-The main muscles that do that are the long head of the triceps and the latissimus dorsi.
-When your triceps are tired you can expect to lose some efficiency.
+The main muscles that keep the bar close to your body are the long head of the triceps and the latissimus dorsi.
+When your triceps are tired, you can expect to lose some efficiency.

-Another very important role of your triceps is keeping your elbows straight.
+Another very important role of the triceps is keeping your elbows straight.
 When you deadlift with flexed elbows, you place the biceps at a compromised position.
-It is literally impossible to pull super heavy weights while having your arms in a curled position.
+It is literally impossible to pull super heavy weights with curled arms.

-In addition, flexed biceps and the mixed grip have caused a lot of biceps tears during heavy deadlift attempts.
-That’s why some lifters actively flex their triceps before attempting a heavy rep. You can’t have bent arms when your triceps are fully flexed.
+Flexed elbows in a combination with the mixed grip have caused many biceps tears during heavy deadlift attempts.
+That’s why some lifters actively flex their triceps before the lift.
+You can’t have bent arms when your triceps are fully flexed.

-The biceps are work as elbow stabilizers during the lift.
-Obviously, if you’re deadlifting with good form your numbers should not be limited by biceps strength.
+If you’re deadlifting with good form, your numbers should not be limited by biceps strength.
 Nobody has a weak deadlift because his biceps are not big or exceptionally strong.
 I’ve seen plenty of people deadlift heavy weights with chicken arms, myself included.

-However, you still don’t want to be deadlifting with tired biceps.
-In fact, it’s really bad strategy to do bicep work before deadlifts.
-That’s why I never do pull-ups or any other exercises that tire the elbows before deadlifts.
-You want your whole body in optimal shape before such big exercise.
-You can safe the pull-ups for later.
+However, you still don’t want to be deadlifting with fatigued biceps.
+That’s why I never do pull-ups or other exercises that hit the arms before deadlifts.

 Does this mean that the deadlift will make my arms huge?

 Not really.
 The fact that a muscle is involved in an exercise does not mean that hypertrophy will take place.
-The deadlift requires the use of your arms, but mostly in isometric fashion.
-If your goal is to have bigger arms, your time is better spent on heavy pull-ups, biceps curls, heavy dips, close grip bench presses and other movements which use the biceps and triceps as primary movers over a large range of motion.
+If your goal is to have bigger arms, it’s better to invest in heavy pull-ups, biceps curls, weighted dips, close grip bench presses and other movements which use the biceps and triceps as primary movers over a large range of motion.

 Which style uses the arms more – conventional or sumo?

-Technically the conventional style requires more triceps activation because your hips are further away from the bar, and it’s harder to keep the barbell in traction with your body.
-On the other hand, when you are performing the sumo deadlift your hips are closer to the bar, and it’s easier to keep the barbell really close.
-Anyway, this is of little importance since your arms are never the limiting factor when you deadlift with proper form, unless they are injured.
+Technically, the conventional style requires more triceps activation because your hips are further away from the bar, but this is of little importance since your arms are never the limiting factor in either of the cases.